x22506026/BMRL-Risk-Assessment-Engine/README.md

 ## Overview

-The **Business Model Risk Lens (BMRL)** evaluates a startup’s business model by asking six key questions inspired by the Business Model Canvas.
+The **Business Model Risk Lens (BMRL)** evaluates a startups business model by asking six key questions inspired by the Business Model Canvas.
 Each answer carries a risk score (1 = low, 5 = high), and the tool averages them into a single rating and supplies tailored advice.
 This approach gives founders a quick way to understand their structural weaknesses before investing more time or money.

 ---